 God is everywhere.
 God fills all, and is the very being of all that is.
 God is All in All.
-Let us see omnipresent. is good and God is omnipresent, then Good is omnipresent, Good is everywhere.
+Let us see to what conclusions the acknowledgment that God is omnipresent will lead us.
+Since God omnipresent. is good and God is omnipresent, then Good is omnipresent, Good is everywhere.
 Since God is Health and God is omnipresent, health is omnipresent, health is in and through all things.
 Life is omnipresent, love is omnipresent, truth is omnipresent, substance is omnipresent, intelligence is omnipresent.